 TGax Editor: Please update the 5th paragraph in this section as shown below (includes the text moved from the 2nd paragraph):

 If a non-AP STA transmits an HE TB PPDU that solicits an immediate response in an RA-RU and the expected response is not received, the transmission is considered unsuccessful.
 Otherwise, the transmission is considered successful.
-The non-AP STA shall initialize OCW to OCWmin if the transmission is successful and shall follow the retransmission procedure defined in 27.5.5.4 (Retransmission procedure for UORA) if the transmission is not successful.[16870]
+After each successful HE TB PPDU transmission in an RA-RU, a non-AP HE STA shall set the value of OCW to the OCWmin obtained from the most recent OCWmin indicated in the UORA Parameter Set element from the HE AP or the default (if a UORA Parameter Set element was not received) and shall initialize its OBO counter to an integer value randomly selected from a uniform distribution in the range 0 to OCW.
+The non-AP STA shall follow the retransmission procedure defined in 27.5.5.4 (Retransmission procedure for UORA) if the transmission is not successful.[16870]

 Additional considerations for unassociated STAs